isc-projects/bind9/doc/arm/plugins.rst

 Plugins
 -------

-Plugins are a mechanism to extend the functionality of ``named`` using dynamically loadable libraries.
+Plugins are a mechanism to extend the functionality of :iscman:`named` using dynamically loadable libraries.
 By using plugins, core server functionality can be kept simple for the majority of users; more complex code implementing optional features need only be installed by users that